nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/interactions.md

 ### Cache Transparency

-The cache is transparent to the Core Engine:
+The cache is transparent to the CaDEngine:

-**Core Engine perspective:**
+**CaDEngine perspective:**
 - Calls repository interface methods
 - Receives repository objects
 - Unaware of caching layer